 “Parrish is my third baseman,” Williams said.
 “He’s hitting the ball extremely well and he’s working hard.
 He listens.
 He responds.”xi

-Talk is apparently quite cheap in spring training because Parrish was on the bench by mid-May as the Expos suffered through a streak in which they lost 15 of 17 games, including 11 in a row.
-Williams put him back in the lineup on May 29, and Parrish responded with a game for the ages: five at-bats, five hits (including three consecutive home runs), five runs, and five RBIs as the Expos smacked St. Louis 14-4.
+In mid-May the Expos suffered through a streak in which they lost 15 of 17 games, including 11 in a row.
+But on May 29, Parrish responded with a game for the ages: five at-bats, five hits (including three consecutive home runs), five runs, and five RBIs as the Expos smacked St. Louis 14-4.

 That great day did not translate into a great season, however, because by July Parrish was platooning with Wayne Garrett.xii Overall, Parrish’s numbers for the season were still not very good; he equaled his home-run total from ’76 with 11, but drove in only 46 runs, and his .246 batting average was still significantly lower than the .274 of his rookie year.
 He was second in the league in errors committed by a third baseman for the third consecutive year, with 21, despite the smoother bounces served up by Olympic Stadium’s artificial turf.